derek-dchu/Udacity-CarND-T2-P5-MPC/README.md

 * Number of future states - `N`
 * Elapsed duration between two states - `dt`

 The larger of `N`, the more future states to predict, controller will able to model more complex future trajectory and act accordingly.
-However, more future states also comes with much higher computation cost.
-The smaller of `dt`, the higher density of future states.
+However, more future states will result in longer computational time which effectively increase the latency.
+The smaller of `dt`, the higher density of future states which gives better accuracy.
 However, it will shorten the total length of future prediction, so controller may not have enough information to act proactively, such as braking before sharp turn.

-I found that `N=10` and `dt=0.1` with 1s of future is good enough for the controller to capture turns ahead while having a relatively low runtime for each prediction.
+I found that `N=10` and `dt=0.1` with 1s of future prediction is good enough for the controller to capture turns ahead while having a relatively low computational time for each prediction.

 #### Polynomial Fitting and MPC Preprocessing